-The instrumentor graphical window includes an Add IICE icon to define an additional IICE unit for the current design.
-When you click the icon, the Add IICE dialog box opens to allow you to define the type and name of the new IICE unit.
+The instrumentor graphical window includes an Add IICE icon in the instrumentor menu bar to define an additional IICE unit for the current design.
+You can also select IICE->Add IICE from the Instrumentor drop-down menu in the main menu bar.
+Either action opens the Add

+IICE dialog box to allow you to define the type and name of the new IICE unit.

-When you click OK, the HDL source code in the RTL window is redisplayed without any signals instrumented, the Instrumentation window is cleared, and the Select field directly above the icon is updated with the name of the IICE unit.
+When you click OK, the HDL source code in the RTL window is redisplayed without any signals instrumented, the Instrumentation window is cleared, and the IICE selection reported in the Control Panel on the left is updated with the name of the IICE unit.
 When creating a new IICE unit:

-- Select Regular (the default) to add a normal IICE unit or select RTD to add a HAPS®-based real-time debug IICE unit; see Real-time Debugging, on page 39. - Optionally enter a name for the IICE unit.
-By default, the IICE name is formed by adding an \n suffix to IICE (for example, IICE\0, IICE\1, etc.)
+- Select Regular (the default) to add a normal IICE unit (the RTD setting is not supported). - Optionally enter a name for the IICE unit in the Name field.
+By default, the IICE name is formed by adding an \n suffix to IICE (for example, IICE 0, IICE 1, etc.)